 - To monitor your interaction with the website to ensure service quality, compliance with procedures and to combat fraud

 - To ensure the website content is relevant and presented in the most effective manner for you and your device

 Please note that in addition to the disclosures we have identified in this table, we will disclose Personal Data for the purposes we explain in this notice to service providers, contractors, advisers, agents and MMC group companies that perform activities on our behalf.

-In order to facilitate the provision of insurance cover and administer insurance claims, unless another legal ground applies, we rely on the data subject’s consent to process special categories of Personal Data and criminal records data as set out in the table above and for profiling as set out in the next section.
+In order to facilitate the provision of insurance cover and administer insurance claims, unless another legal ground applies, we rely on the data subject's consent to process special categories of Personal Data and criminal records data, such as medical and criminal convictions records, as set out in the table above and for profiling as set out in the next section.
 This consent allows us to share the information with other insurers, intermediaries and reinsurers that need to process the information in order to undertake their role in the insurance market (which in turn allows for the pooling and pricing of risk in a sustainable manner).

 The affected individual's consent to this processing of special categories of Personal Data and criminal records data may be necessary for Marsh Ireland to be able to provide the services the client requests.